senaite/senaite.core/src/senaite/core/tests/doctests/ARAnalysesFieldWithPartitions.rst

     [<Analysis at /plone/clients/client-1/W-0001-P01/Cu>, <Analysis at /plone/clients/client-1/W-0001-P01/Fe>, <Analysis at /plone/clients/client-1/W-0001-P01/Au>]

-Test calculation when dependant service assigned to a partition subsample:
+Test calculation when dependent service assigned to a partition subsample:
 ..........................................................................

 Create a Sample and receive: